ehrpg/qstar/docs/index.md

 [Perks](#perks) add positive modifiers, make a character better or enable certain actions.
 [Perks](#perks) have requirements and require Credits to be unlocked.
-A game master may also give them out based on experience throughout game play, or based on a character's background story.
+A game master may also give them out based on experience throughout game play, or based on a characters background story.

 ### Flaws